Bla1ze/vpx-testing/external/vpx-playboy1978/README.md

 - Extract the Playboy (1978).zip to your desktop
 - Copy the Playboy VPX and directb2s files to "external\vpx-playboy1978" from the Playboy 1978 folder
 - Make sure (.vpx), (.directb2s), (.ini) and (.vbs) files are all named the same
-- Copy the playboy78 folder to "external\vpx-playboy1978\music" folder (you may need to create the music folder)
-- Copy the playboyb.zip from "Playboy (1978)\Playboy-ROM+NVRAM" to "external\vpx-playboy1978\pinmame\roms"
-- No other files from the Playboy 1978 folder are needed